All Episodes

 But there are people who will stand up.

-There's a fellow right now, as a result of this show, who's called me up in a white collar case using a major firm now.
+There's a fellow right now, as a result of this show, who's called me up in a white-collar case using a major firm now.

-I mean, a guy listening in jail or No, no, he's out.
+I mean, a guy listening in jail?

 He's out of jail.

-Very respectable guy at his stockbrokerage firm.
+He's a very respectable guy at a stockbroker's firm.

 The lawyer he's using now used to work with Weissman.